ebuchman/blog/content/posts/uoa-origins.md

 For the early states, the Unit of Account likely began from the physical counting of barley - by grain.
-There were surpluses of other goods as well to manage, but grain was primary, and dominanted the denomination of debts.
+There were surpluses of other goods as well to manage, but grain was primary, and dominated the denomination of debts.
 In this way, grain could be seen as comprising all three of the Unit of Account, Medium of Exchange, and Store of Value.
 But not for long.